digitor/nimblepic/README.md

 ## Usage

 ### Setup
-- Place nimblepic.js (from "src" directory) at the bottom of the body element.
+- Place "src/nimblepic.js" or "dist/nimblepic.min.js" at the bottom of the body element.
-- Place nimblepic.css (get 'auto-prefixed' version from the "demos" directory) inside the head.
+- Place nimblepic.css (get 'auto-prefixed' version from the "dist" directory) inside the head.

 ### Simplest usage